 Has the Covid-19 crisis made plastic pollution worse?

-A number of studies have suggested that the pandemic worsened the plastic pollution crisis due to the production of millions of single-use plastic items, such as home testing kits.
+Several studies have noted that the pandemic may have worsened the plastic pollution crisis thanks to the large amount of single-use plastic items produced throughout, including Covid swabs and PPE.

 According to a survey of 2,000 UK adults commissioned by charity Surfers Against Sewage, more than half of Brits believe the pandemic has led to an increase in plastic pollution.

-Many even admitted they were culpable – with a fifth of respondents reporting they were buying more single-use plastic items throughout the pandemic.
+A number of respondents even said that they contributed, with a fifth reporting that they bought more single-use items during the pandemic.